bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 ### Introduction

 The reason I write this blog post is because I have some thoughts about errors, and how to categorize and handle them.
-It is not based on any investigation, or study, these are just my own thoughts, based on my opinion and experience.
+It is not based on any investigation, or study, these are just my own thoughts, and one of the ways to look at errors, based on my opinion and experience.

-By making this article, other people can read it, might find it interesting, might discuss about it, and I, but perhaps other people too, might learn something from it.
+I deliberatly made this post a bit abstract, so it does not depend, or relate to any programming languages or frameworks you use.

-The distinction I like to make for errors is to identify them as _expected_ or _unexpected_.
-And how you handle errors depending on this distinction.
+I want to talk about the distinction between _expected_ and _unexpected_ errors.
+Or perhaps _known_ and _unknown_ errors.

-But first some terminology, what are we talking about?
+But before I explain, first some terminology, what are we talking about?

 ### What is an error?

-The term one might use for errors depends on your programming language, or framework, but in this blog post the errors I am talking about are also known as faults, or exceptions: Your code is running and suddenly something goes wrong and an error is thrown.
+The term one might use for errors depends on your programming language, or framework, but in this blog post the errors I am talking about are also known as faults, or exceptions: Your code is running and suddenly something goes wrong and **an error is thrown** which causes your program (or a part of it) to stop functioning or responding properly.

 No one wants errors, because they indicate something is wrong.
-Perhaps the only good thing about errors is that you at least know there is something to improve in your code base.
+Perhaps the only good thing about errors is that at least you know there is something to improve in your code base.
 On the other hand, you can't prevent them from happening, so it's all about how to handle them.

 If an error occurs, it most likely means something is not working, which might have impact for your users.
 It could also be there is hardly (or no) impact, but in that case they are at least distracting.